 Natural Ways To Boost Vitamin D Levels

 If a blood test indicates you are low in cholecalciferol, how do you raise it?
-Well, some would say that the easiest way is to go outside for a few minutes when the sun is at it's highest point in the sky (10 AM-2 PM).
+Well, some would say that the easiest way is to go outside for a few minutes when the sun is at its highest point in the sky (10 AM-2 PM).
 But that might not work for everybody such as older adults and those who live in more northern regions of the world.
-Also, our dermatologist friends will also rightly point out that too much sun can cause wrinkles as well as skin cancer.
+Older adults might also have fewer vitamin D receptors.
+This means they might not be able to manufacture vitmain D as well as younger people.
+Also our dermatologist friends will also rightly point out that too much sun can cause wrinkles as well as skin cancer.

 Tanning beds probably won't help because most tanning beds only provide ultraviolet A rays (UVA rays).
 While UVA rays can cause skin cancer, they don't help the body make vitamin D. It's only UVB rays that make vitamin D.

 Because vitamin D is a fat-soluble vitamin, it is stored in our fat cells.
-When we lose weight, those fat cells release the vitamin, which in turn improves blood levels.
+When we lose weight, those fat cells release the vitamin, improving blood levels.

 Foods /products that contain cholecalciferol include: